Phong-Kaster/Invert-PDF-Colors/README.md

           document.body.appendChild(cover);

-Don't worry , this effect is not permanent if you close your browser.The modifications disappear as soon as you close the browser or tab.`(*>﹏<*)′
+Don't worry , this effect is not permanent if you close your browser.

+The modifications DISAPPEAR as soon as you close the browser or tab.`(*>﹏<*)′